December 2022 / GLOBAL MARKET OUTLOOK

 Soaring bond yields largely drove equity bear markets in 2022 by compressing valuation multiples.
 But in 2023, earnings growth could move to the top of the list of investor concerns.

-As of the end of November, forward consensus estimates predicted mid‑single‑digit growth in earnings per share (EPS) for the U.S. and Japan over the following 12 months, and even slower EPS growth in Europe and the emerging markets (Figure 1, top).
+As of the end of November, forward consensus estimates predicted mid‑single‑digit growth in earnings per share (EPS) for the U.S. and Japan over the following 12 months, and even slower EPS growth in Europe and the emerging markets (Figure 1, bottom).

 Those estimates appear overly optimistic, Page cautions.
 Past U.S. recessions typically have resulted in 15% to 20% earnings declines for the S&P 500 Index, he notes.

 Thomson lays out three possible U.S. earnings scenarios, the first reflecting a soft landing, the second a “normal” recession, and the third a recession plus a reversal in a 25-year trend toward higher U.S. profit margins.